HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/docker.md

 -   **HCL DX 9.5 Container Update CF184**

-    If deploying HCL DX 9.5 CF184 release, the package name and images are as follows:
+    If you are deploying HCL DX 9.5 CF184 release, the package name and images are as follows:

     **hcl-dx-kubernetes-v95-CF184.zip files**: